pantheon-systems/documentation/source/_docs/eu-region.md

 ## Coming Soon

-More EU Region features are in active development.
+More International Region features are in active development.
 [Contact us](https://pantheon.io/contact-us){.external} to learn more, and check this guide for updates.

 Coming soon:

   - Dashboard support
   - Automated domain routing
+  - Disaster Recovery